The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

 where the function $H_d$ is extended by linearity, and the left-hand side stands for the {\em stationary spin GW invariants} defined as

 where $\omega \in H^2(\P^1,\Z)$ is the Poincar\'e-dual class of a point. \end{introconj}

 This conjecture generalises conjectures of Maulik--Pandharipande which have been checked for $n = 0$ and for $d = 1, 2$ (see e.g.~\cite{MP08,LP07,KL11a, KL11b}).
-By taking the non-equivariant limit of~\cref{thm:sGW:as:vev:intro} we obtain the spin GW/H correspondence for the Riemann sphere.
+By taking the non-equivariant limit of~\cref{thm:sGW:as:vev:intro} we obtain the spin Gromov--Witten/Hurwitz (GW/H for short) correspondence for $\P^1$.

 \begin{introthm} \Cref{conj:full:spin:GW:H} holds for $(B,\vartheta) = (\P^1,\mc{O}(-1))$. \end{introthm}